nmccloskey/DREADDFUL/README.md

 2) run counting + simple spatial metrics within DRN ROI masks, and
 3) test group differences under cell-count inclusion thresholds.

-This repository exists for **methodological transparency** for our manuscript’s (*Behavioral impact of chemogenetic manipulations of 5-HT DRN neurons in transgenic Tph2-iCre rats*) reviewer responses and for anyone wishing to reproduce or adapt our analysis.

 > **Ubiety** = “state of being in a particular place” — we use it whimsically to emphasize spatial aspects (coverage / dispersion) of expression inside the DRN mask.

 ---